allena29/brewerslabng/README.md

 # brewerslabng

 This project is a clean-reworking of [Brewerslab](https://github.com/allena29/brewerslab) which is looking to provide an datamodel and associated implementation for a small brewery.
+There has been a lot of stop/start on rewriting the existing code - most of the problem stems from reactoring in between brewing beer is unlikely to happen- so a gradual migration is required.

+There is still a strong desire to distribute, physical ports on a Raspberry Pi (I have two or three of these) can be extended with things like I2C, but that adds fragility for someone with my lack of soldering skills.
+Some obvious toolsets are too memory hungry or not available for ARM architecture (Tail-f ConfD, Elasticsearch, Kibana etc).
+Anything that uses Java is ruled out (Kafka was in with something to play with).

+By retaining the multicast transmission of JSON encoded data it will be possible to migrate functions one by one - and within a brewday it would be possible to switch from old to new.
+The old code imports code with the `pitm` designation (pi temperature monitor), the new code will be designated with `blng` (brewers lab next generation)

-The data for the brewery will use a strong data model (YANG), and will use [**PyConfHoard**](pyconfhoard/README.md) to store and manage the data.
+The data for the brewery will use a strong data model (YANG), and this is still the desire.

+Docker on a Raspberry Pi appears to be quite favourable at this stage - however it doesn't magically solve architecture differences.
+There are caveats with Multicast on the MAC because it uses a VM (going our own way with VirtualBox is an efective workaround).

 ## Setup